Homepage > Blank IRS W-3 Template

 What is the IRS W-3 form?

-The IRS W-3 form, also known as the Transmittal of Wage and Tax Statements, is a summary form that accompanies W-2 forms when they are sent to the Social Security Administration (SSA).
-It shows the total earnings, tax withheld, and other payroll information for all employees.
-In essence, it provides a tally of the W-2s issued by an employer for a particular tax year.
+The IRS W-3 form, also known as the Transmittal of Wage and Tax Statements, is a summary form that accompanies the W-2 forms when employers report employee wages and taxes withheld to the Social Security Administration (SSA).
+It provides a summary of the total earnings, Social Security wages, Medicare wages, and taxes withheld for all employees for a given tax year.

 Who needs to file the W-3 form?

-The deadline for submitting the W-3 form to the SSA is typically January 31 of the year following the tax year for which the forms are being filed.
-For example, if you are submitting forms for the 2023 tax year, the forms must be submitted by January 31, 2024.
-However, if filing electronically, you may have a different deadline, so checking with the SSA is always a good practice.
+The W-3 form is due on January 31 of the year following the tax year for which the W-2 forms are being filed.
+This means that if you are reporting wages for the tax year 2023, the W-3 must be submitted by January 31, 2024.
+It's important to adhere to this deadline to avoid penalties.

 What information is required on the W-3 form?

-What happens if the information on the W-3 is incorrect?
+What happens if I don’t file the W-3 form?

-Are there penalties for not filing the W-3 form?
+Is there a fee for filing the W-3 form?

 Where can I find more information about the W-3 form?